Chopper again on the chopping block after judge grants council leave to appeal

 "The vet did not keep to their own arrangements.
 The actions of the vet wearing a face mask and coming out to the car [where the attack occurred] did not comply with her own safety arrangements."

-In making his decision, Justice Wylie retired to deliberate for 15 minutes before returning to the courtroom, granting the council leave to appeal.
+Justice Wylie retired to deliberate for 15 minutes before granting the council leave to appeal.

 "It is my view that there is a public interest in clarifying this point of law," he said.